uniba-mi/rdftex/README.md

 RDFtex operates on `.rdf.tex` files that feature custom commands for importing and exporting contributions.
 To preprocess `.rdf.tex` of a LaTeX project files and produce a PDF based on the automatically generated `.tex` files, there are several options.

-Since Docker is employed, the only programs that have to be installed to run this project are:
+Since Docker is employed to ensure reproducibility, the only programs that have to be installed to run this project are:

 - Docker
 - Docker Compose